The Symptoms of Rheumatoid Arthritis

 - First of all, it’s recommended to educate the patient through self-help programs and support groups, because this diagnosis can have a strong impact on their emotional state.

-- Pain killers and anti-inflammatory drugs are then prescribed to control pain and alleviate stiffness.
+- Doctors will then prescribe pain killers and anti-inflammatory drugs to control pain and alleviate stiffness.

 - In addition to this, it’s best to attend some physical therapy sessions to strengthen and protect the surrounding tissues in affected joints.